2020PB/police-brutality/reports/Iowa.md

 According to the mayor, Iowa State Patrol was in command of the scene (though some Iowa City Police were present) and it was determined that letting the protest onto I-80 was too dangerous.

-tags: tear-gas, protestor, stun-grenade, medic
+tags: tear-gas, protester, stun-grenade, medic

 id: ia-iowacity-1